luispedro/gmgc.website/download.md

 The meaning of `raw`, `scaled`, and `normed10m` are similar to that used in the [NGLess count function](https://ngless.embl.de/Functions.html#count), except that `normed10m` is scaled to 10 million reads.
-Briefly, `raw` is the number of reads mapped to the gene (distributed using option `{dist1}` in NGLess), `scaled` takes the size of each gene into account, and `normed10m` takes both the size of each gene and the number of reads in each sample.
+Briefly, `raw` is the number of reads mapped to the unigene (distributed using option `{dist1}` in NGLess), `scaled` takes the size of each unigene into account, and `normed10m` takes both the size of each unigene and the number of reads in each sample.

 **Warning**: Note that this table file is 396GB (compressed) and contains 35,790,210,719 rows.
 Make sure you have the resources to handle it prior to